anqtruong/VibeGuard/README.md

 Interest in building real projects with real-world impact has been higher than ever, and with the rise of AI and vibecoding, the barrier to entry is lower than ever.

 Five months ago, a student accidentally pushed his Google Cloud API key to GitHub.
 He thought it was private, but by the time he realized, it was too late.
 He received a bill for over $55,000.
+His mistake was just one of many individuals who've had such a mishap.

 Vibecoding doesn't just include people who know how to code, it's also people who've never printed a "Hello World!" in their lives.
 With that in mind, you'd never expect them to know how to secure the code they generate either.